DirkPersky/typo3-initial-layout-bs4/README.md

 - [Waypoints](http://imakewebthings.com/waypoints/)

 ## Download & Config
-Clone this Projekt to your Remote-Device and config all relevant Options
+Clone this project to your server and config all relevant options

 ### Modernizr
-You can config your needed [Modernizr](https://modernizr.com/) options in the file:
+You can config needed [Modernizr](https://modernizr.com/) options in the file:
 ```
-/asses/js/config-modenizr.js
+/assets/js/config-modenizr.js
 ```

 ### GULP Task Manager
-In the  `guilpfile.js` you can setup diferent Options to Combile and Minify JavaScripts and SASS-Files.
+In the  `gulpfile.js` you can setup diferent options to combile and minify JavaScripts and SASS-Files.

 #### JavaScripts
 All JavaScript´s from the `/asses/js/` Folder Strukture will be Combined to an singel JavaScript File.
 You cann define options to Minify this Result by setup: